ABILITY-Auditors/CodeAccessible-Components/menu/concerns.md

 ## <a id="obscuring-content">Obscuring Content</a>

 1. **Concern:** Menu widgets may be position absolution using CSS.
 When this happens there is a chance that the menu obscures other content on the page.
-If users move focus away from the menu, and it remains open, keyboard users may miss or have a difficult time using this obscured content.
+If users move focus away from the menu, and it remains open, keyboard users may miss or have a difficult time using content obscured by the open menu.

 2. **Mitigation:** We recommend collapsing the menu widget when focus is moved away from it.
 In our example 1) we collapse the entire menu when focus is moved forward and outside the menu, and 2) we collapse submenus when focus is moved backwards onto an ancestor menu.

 ## <a id="nested-menus">Nested Menus</a>

-1. **Concern:** The ARIA specification is a bit ambiguous regarding whether it allows menus nested in other menus (in the DOM).
-While we have not encountered an issue with implementations that have nested menus, we do not recommend nesting menus inside other menus as we interpret the specification as disallowing nested menus; User Agents (browsers, screen readers) may not support nested menus in the future.
+1. **Concern:** We interpret the ARIA specification as disallowing nested menus, however the language used in the current ARIA spec is a bit ambiguous regarding nested menus.
+While we have not encountered an issue with implementations that have nested menus, we do not recommend nesting menus inside other menus.
+User Agents (browsers, screen readers) may not support nested menus in the future.

 2. **Mitigation:** Ensure that elements with a role of MENU do not have a descendant element with the same role.
+Ensure that elements with a role of MENU only contain: `menuitem`, `menuitemradio`, `menuitemcheckbox`, or named `group`s containing one or more of these roles.

 ## <a id="alternate-menuitems">Alternate Menuitem Roles: Menuitemradio and Menuitemcheckbox</a>